Jacky222334/GCLS-CAT2/manuscript/manuscript_consolidated_final_clean.md

 *Corresponding author: Jan Ben Schulze, Department of Consultation-Liaison Psychiatry and Psychosomatic Medicine, University Hospital Zurich, Culmannstrasse 8, 8091 Zurich, Switzerland.
 Email: jan.schulze@usz.ch

+**Data and Code Availability**: All analysis code, documentation, and implementation materials are openly available at https://github.com/Jacky222334/GCLS-CAT2

 ## Abstract

 **Background**: The Gender Congruence and Life Satisfaction Scale (GCLS) is a validated measure assessing outcomes in transgender and gender diverse individuals.
 A German version is needed to facilitate assessment and research in German-speaking healthcare settings.